aws-samples/terraform-eks-workshop/workshop/content/020_prerequisites/k8stools.md

 **At this point the Cloud9 IDE will disconnect - wait 2 minutes then:**

-If your IDE does not automatically restart a terminal session then:

-Close your terminal session that is unresponsive:
+If your IDE does not automatically restart a terminal session then close your terminal session that is unresponsive:

 ![grey](/images/andyt/reboot-greyed.jpg)

 ![Close terminal](/images/andyt/close-term.jpg)

-And open a new Terminal session
+And open a new Terminal session:

 ![New terminal](/images/andyt/New-Term.jpg)